 RFID, Barcode and Automated Tracking Systems

-RFID (Radio Frequency Identification) technology automates custody tracking by embedding evidence packages with microchips automatically logged into digital custody management systems upon storage, transfer, or analysis.
+Frequency plays a vital role in understanding the behavior of waves and is essential in fields ranging from physics and engineering to music and communication.
+It quantitatively measures how often a wave oscillates or repeats its pattern within a specified time interval.
+More Identification) technology automates custody tracking by embedding evidence packages with microchips automatically logged into digital custody management systems upon storage, transfer, or analysis.
 RFID reduces human error, enhances efficiency, and provides real-time audit trails for forensic evidence management.
 The Brazilian Techno-Scientific Police, for example, have implemented an automated management system where evidence receives RFID tags upon intake, and all movements between areas are automatically monitored and recorded.

 Automated Forensic Software Solutions